heathsc/gemBS/README.md

 News
 ====
-First release of gemBS-rs a complete rewrite of the gemBS pipeline (apart from the mapper) in Rust bringing increased stability while maintaining the high performance of gemBS: https://github.com/heathsc/gemBS-rs.git
+First release of gemBS-rs, a complete rewrite of the gemBS pipeline (apart from the mapper) in Rust bringing increased stability while maintaining the high performance of gemBS: https://github.com/heathsc/gemBS-rs.git

 gemBS